Feas of Clestrain \ James I \ James II \ James III \ Patrick Fea I of Whitehall

 The actions of Elizabeth Fea are included in a letter of 16th August 1694 in which Malcolm Scollay relates the event.

 Elizabeth Fea married Rev Thomas Baikie (b.1672), the son of James Baikie of Burness, in 1697, bringing with her a tocher of 1,000 merks.
-She was behind the incident when the Rev John Wilson was dragged from the pulpit of St Magnus Cathedral.
+She was behind the incident when the Rev John Wilson was dragged from the pulpit of St Magnus Cathedral in 1703 [See Isobel Trail web page].
 The Rev John Wilson was married, at the time, to Isobel Traill whose first husband had been James Fea IV of Clestrain, Elizabeth's uncle.

-Elizabeth and Rev Thomas Wilson had seven sons and five daughters:
+Elizabeth and Rev Thomas Baikie had seven sons and five daughters:

 Rev Baikie died in 1740 at the age of 68 years.